SebiAi/custom-nothing-glyph-tools/README.md

   This is always `Spacewar Glyph Composer`.
 If this does not match the Glyph Composer will not import the file.

   ### CUSTOM1
   This is mainly data for the Glyph Composer so it can display the timeline when playing the file.
-After decoding and decompressing each dot in the app is defined by a timestamp (in ms and 16 ms steps) and a Glyph id (see [AUTHOR](#author)) separated by a dash (`-`).
+After decoding and decompressing each dot in the app is defined by a timestamp (in ms and 1 ms steps) and a Glyph id (see [AUTHOR](#author)) separated by a dash (`-`).
 Between each dot is a comma (`,`) and at the end of the line also.

   There are no new lines in this file, all dots are after one another.
-  It is possible to supply timestamps which are not dividable by 16 - this is not recommended as these points should match the data in the *ALBUM* tag.
   It is entirely possible to mismatch the *CUSTOM1* and *ALBUM* data.
 </details>

 ***